• Skip to primary navigation

 Stoke Your Child’s Passion for Knowledge Early

 The consensus among child development experts is that early experiences play a key role in children’s lifelong intellectual development.
-Sending your preschooler to a good school and having them attend special classes may give them a decided advantage over their peers, but their holistic learning will not be complete if you don’t continuously guide their progress at home.
-By constantly offering engaging but educational things to do at home, learning can, eventually, become second nature for your child, boosting their academic success.
+Sending your preschooler to a good school and having them attend special classes may give them a decided advantage over their peers.
+Still, their holistic learning will not be complete without continuous guidance on their progress at home.
+To further support their development, consider incorporating online tutoring as a flexible option to reinforce key learning areas, complementing at-home activities.
+By consistently offering engaging yet educational activities at home, learning can eventually become second nature for your child, boosting their academic success.

 Adopting a proactive stance towards home learning is especially worth considering if you’re planning to send your child to a school that emphasises self-directed learning.
-Self-directed learning frameworks like the popular International Baccalaureate are now becoming more popular as these systems aim to enhance executive functioning and creativity which cannot be readily supplanted through automation.
-Indeed, giving your preschooler ample learning opportunities at home may become an important catalyst for their success in an ever-more competitive future.
+Self-directed learning frameworks like the popular International Baccalaureate are becoming increasingly popular as these systems aim to enhance executive functioning and creativity, which cannot be readily supplanted by automation.
+Indeed, giving your preschooler ample learning opportunities at home may become an essential catalyst for their success in an ever-more competitive future.

 What’s your go-to activity from this list to keep your preschooler engaged and learning at home?